mapreuss/site2018/readme.md

 #### How to deploy

-Copy dist folder contents to a new host.
+Copy dist folder contents to a static host.

 #### Technologies used